percona/percona-xtrabackup/doc/source/innobackupex/innobackupex_option_reference.rst

 .. option:: --decompress

    Decompresses all files with the .qp extension in a backup previously made with the --compress option.
+The :option:`innobackupex --parallel` option will allow multiple files to be decrypted and/or decompressed simultaneously.
+In order to decompress, the qpress utility MUST be installed and accessable within the path.
+This process will remove the original compressed/encrypted files and leave the results in the same location.

 .. option:: --decrypt=ENCRYPTION-ALGORITHM

    Decrypts all files with the .xbcrypt extension in a backup previously made with --encrypt option.
+The :option:`innobackupex --parallel` option will allow multiple files to be decrypted and/or decompressed simultaneously.

 .. option:: --defaults-file=[MY.CNF]